gongfan99/tensorflow_introduction/README.md

 Another regularization method is L2 regularization.
 It introduces a penalization cost if a weight has large magnitude.

 #### Batch and normalization
 Generally an ANN is trained with many batches of training samples.
-To speedup the training, the batch normalization can be employed to normalize the activation of a layer to zero mean and unit variance across a batch.
+To speedup the training, the batch normalization can be employed to normalize the activations of a layer to zero mean and unit variance across a batch.
 ```python
 x = keras.layers.BatchNormalization()(x)
 ```